Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Properties of partially ordered sets

 \begin{definition}[Join- and Meet-free Poset] Let $\TT$ be a poset.
 We call $\TT$ a \emph{join-free poset} if for all $x, y \in \TT$, the existence of a join $x \lor y$ implies $x \lor y = x$ or $x \lor y = y$.
 Dually, $\TT$ is a \emph{meet-free poset} if no meet $x \land y$ exists for analogous choices of $x$ and $y$. \end{definition}

 Hence, a join-free poset can be considered the \enquote{opposite} of a join-semilattice, since in the former, for a pair of points $x, y$, joins exist only for the trivial case of $x \prec y$ or $x \succ y$.
-All other posets are in-between these two extremes: Some non-trivial combinations of two points have a join there, while others do not.
+All other posets either have no non-trivial joins at all -- totally ordered sets in particular -- or are in-between these two extremes: Some non-trivial combinations of two points have a join there, while others do not.

 \begin{definition}[Lattice] A \emph{lattice} is a poset $\TT$ which is both a join- and a meet-semilattice. \end{definition}